Application Process for Medical Certification - Examination Equipment and Techniques

 - The examining room should be darkened with the exception of the illuminated chart or screen.

-- If the applicant wears corrective lenses, the uncorrected acuity should be determined first, then corrected acuity.
+- If the applicant wears corrective lenses, only the corrected acuity needs to be checked and recorded.
 If the applicant wears contact lenses, see the recommendations in Chapter 3, Items 31-34, Eye, Section II, #5.

 - Common errors: